 Flora Weeks ’12 finished her career as an All-American, taking part in the NCAA Tournament each of her four years.

-Middlebury is one of the few schools in the country that can boast a beautiful 18-hole golf course on campus.
+Middlebury is one of the few schools in the country that boasts a beautiful 18-hole golf course on campus.
 The Ralph Myhre Golf Course is owned by Middlebury College, and is the site of all Panther home golf matches.

 The Middlebury golf team competes in both the fall and spring seasons.
 Practice begins in early September and continues throughout the fall season with spectacular foliage that is considered among the best scenery in the country.
 The spring season begins with practice in our dedicated indoor hitting area that is equipped with a video swing analyzer.